tr1v3r/rule/README.md

 - TODO:
     * query hook
-    * rename operator to processor
+    * rename Processor to processor
-    * refactor driver to generic type
-    * refactor operator method param from string to []byte
+    * refactor Processor method param from string to []byte